aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 // ---------

 As we have said, we use the Lark parsing toolkit for Python to parse a concrete syntax similar to the one we have just described.
-Parsing is just the process of converting a linear (monodimensional) representation of language (i.e. written text, or even spoken sound) into a bidimensional, tree-like structure that clearly highlights the hierarchical relationship between the expression's constituents.
+Parsing is just the process of converting a linear (monodimensional) representation of language (i.e. written text, or even spoken sound) into a bidimensional, tree-like structure that clearly reflects the hierarchical relationship between the expression's constituents.

 Parsing however is just the first step of this process, after an initial (intermediate) "parse tree" is generated, this is in turn converted (transformed) into an abstract syntax tree, which is a more convenient and easier to work with representation of the latter, as it leaves out many of the unimportant details.